-We like removing our waterproof mascara with balm before tackling the rest of our face with traditional cleanser, since the former gently removes every last bit without any scrubbing or tugging, while hydrating that delicate, wrinkle-prone skin around the eyes.
+We like removing our waterproof mascara with balm before tackling the rest of our face with a traditional cleanser since the former gently removes every last bit without any scrubbing or tugging while hydrating that delicate, wrinkle-prone skin around the eyes.

 Pictured: One Love Organics Skin Savior Waterless Beauty Balm ($49)

 …or elbows, or any other particularly dry area.